You asked, we answered...

 Is wrestling a dangerous sport?

 Several studies have been conducted in recent years that show wrestling to be safer than many more common sports including football, ice hockey and gymnastics.
-Most noteable in these reports is wrestling's low percentage of serious, permanent and life-threatening injury in relation to other sports.
+Most notable in these reports is wrestling's low percentage of serious, permanent and life-threatening injury in relation to other sports.
 A quote from USA Wrestling Club has the following to say about the risk of injury in wrestling:

 "Wrestling is a contact sport and injuries will occur.
 As would be expected, wrestling has more injuries than tennis and swimming, but most injuries are minor, consisting of sprains and strains.
 Wrestling has fewer serious injuries than football, basketball or ice hockey.
 There is a lesser chance of getting seriously hurt when wrestling than when riding in a car, skateboarding or riding a dirt bike."